WWE News: Huge Spoiler On Who Will Be WWE Champion After The ‘Royal Rumble’

 “Is this the best use of arguably the best in-ring performer in the world in Styles?
 Of course not.
 But if Shane is going to wrestle at WrestleMania like many think he is, then Styles is his most likely opponent.”

 There is no doubt that AJ Styles received a start in the WWE that only others can envy.
 Within year one of debuting, the first championship that he won was the WWE Championship.
-It is quite interesting that for all the flack WWE receives for not appropriately pushing former TNA stars, or even mentioning TNA at all, names such as Styles, Samoa Joe, and Bobby Roode totally debunk this theory.
+It is quite interesting that for all the flak WWE receives for not appropriately pushing former TNA stars, or even mentioning TNA at all, names such as Styles, Samoa Joe, and Bobby Roode totally debunk this theory.

 Whether Styles enters WrestleMania 33 as WWE Champion or not, he has experienced a fantastic year in the WWE.